-When a nonresident seller has sent the required payment to the Division of Taxation in error, how can this be corrected in order to record the deed?
+Q: When a non-resident seller has sent the required payment to the Division of Taxation in error, how can this be corrected in order to record the deed?

-When a nonresident seller has sent his/her GIT/REP-1 form with payment to the Division of Taxation in error, the seller or his/her authorized representative must complete a GIT/REP-2 form and bring it to one of the Division field offices.
-Along with the completed GIT/REP-2 form, the nonresident seller(s)/grantor(s) should provide the following: a copy of the deed, settlement statement, a completed and signed GIT/REP-1 form, a power of attorney or letter of authority, and a copy of the cancelled check showing proof of payment of estimated taxes.
+A: When a nonresident seller has sent his/her GIT/REP-1 from with payment to the Division of Taxation in error, the seller or his/her written authorized representative must complete a GIT/REP-2 form and bring it to one of the Division field offices.
+Along with the completed

+GIT/REP-2 form, the nonresident seller(s)/grantor(s) should provide the following: a copy of the deed, settlement statement, completed and signed GIT/REP-1 form, power of attorney or letter of authority and a copy of the cancelled check showing proof of payment of estimated taxes.
 After receipt of payment has been verified, the Division will stamp the GIT/REP-2 form with the Division's raised seal so the seller may have the deed recorded with the appropriate county clerk.

-If a nonresident seller/grantor recognizes no gain from the sale or transfer of real property in New Jersey, is he/she required to make an estimated Gross Income Tax payment?
-Yes.
+Q: If a non-resident seller/grantor recognizes no gain from the sale or transfer of real property in New Jersey, is he/she required to make an estimated Gross Income Tax payment?
+A: Yes.
 Even if no gain is recognized by the seller(s)/grantor(s), the minimum 2% of the total consideration stated on the deed must still be paid on or before the time of closing.

-A nonresident seller/grantor has submitted the required estimated Gross Income Tax payment on the sale of real property in New Jersey, but believes he/she is entitled to a refund and does not want to wait to file a New Jersey nonresident Gross Income Tax return.
+Q: A non-resident seller/grantor has submitted the required estimated gross income tax payment on the sale of real property in New Jersey, but believes he/she is entitled to a refund and does not want to wait to file a New Jersey Non-Resident Gross Income Tax Return.
 Can a refund be obtained earlier?

-Yes.
-The nonresident seller/grantor can complete an A-3128 refund form and forward it to the Division's Taxpayer Accounting Branch as specified on the form.
+A: Yes.
+The non-resident seller/grantor can complete an A-3128 refund form and forward it to the Division's Taxpayer Accounting Branch as specified on the form.

-When there are two or more owners selling real property in New Jersey, are separate GIT/REP forms required to be completed and signed?
+Q: When there are two or more owners selling real property in New Jersey, are separate GIT/REP forms required to be completed and signed?

-Yes, except for married couples who intend to file a joint New Jersey Income Tax return.
+A: Yes, except for married couples who intend to file a joint New Jersey Income Tax Return.
 Married couples who intend to file separately are required to complete and sign separate forms.

-When there are two or more owners selling real property in New Jersey that they own as tenants in common, and one is a nonresident, how is the estimated Gross Income Tax calculated?
+Q: When there are two or more owners selling real property in New Jersey, that they own as tenants in common, and one is a non-resident, how is the Estimated Gross Income Tax calculated?

-The nonresident seller/grantor shall estimate the Gross Income Tax due by multiplying the percentage of ownership times the gain used for federal income tax purposes times the highest rate of tax (10.75%) for the taxable year provided in N.J.S.A.
-54A:2-1.
-But the estimated payment shall not be less than 2% of the nonresident's percentage of the consideration for the sale or transfer stated in the deed affecting the conveyance.
+A: The non-resident seller/grantor shall estimate the gross income tax due by multiplying the percentage of ownership times the gain used for federal income tax purposes times the highest rate of tax (8.97%) for the taxable year provided in N.J.S.A.
+54A:2-1, but the estimated payment shall not be less than 2% of the non-resident's percentage of the consideration for the sale or transfer stated in the deed affecting the conveyance.

-When an estate is selling/transferring real property in New Jersey, who is required to complete and sign a GIT/REP form in order to record the deed?
+Q: When an estate is selling/transferring real property in New Jersey, who is required to complete and sign a GIT/REP form in order to record the deed?